San Francisco to Sonoma Day Trip

 Sonoma Mountain

-First Stop: Strolling Through Gardens
+First Stop: Stroll the Gardens

-Cornerstone Sonoma
+Cornerstone Sonoma, Sonoma

 Next Stop: Wine Tasting

-Gloria Ferrer Caves & Vineyards
+Gloria Ferrer Caves & Vineyards in the town of Sonoma, California

-Gloria Ferrer’s located in the Carneros appellation – or American Viticultural Area (AVA) – a cool-climate little slice of land that’s shared between Sonoma and Napa counties.
-In addition to the kinds of sparklers found at Ferrer, Carneros’s exposure to ocean breezes and fog create perfect growing conditions for Pinot Noirs and Chardonnays.
+This winery is famous for its sparkling wines, and a glass or flight of bubbly is a wonderful way to start on a light, relaxing note.
+Gloria Ferrer is located in the Carneros appellation — or American Viticultural Area (AVA) — a cool-climate slice of land that grows exceptional wine grapes.
+In addition to the sparkling sips found at Ferrer, the area’s exposure to the ocean breeze and refreshing fog creates the perfect growing conditions for Pinot Noirs and Chardonnays.

 Final Stop: Dinner in Sonoma

-Stay the Night Instead!
+Relax and Stay the Night

-Fairmont Sonoma Mission Inn & Spa
+Fairmont Sonoma Mission Inn & Spa in the town of Sonoma, California

-Or, find hotels and lodging throughout Sonoma County.
+Find a complete listing of hotels and lodging throughout Sonoma County.

-Written by Sonoma Insider Jessica Quandt.
+Written by Sonoma Insider Jessica Quandt

 You Might Also Like